 You might be thinking, that’s great, but I want to sell my home fast and for what it’s worth!
-The low asking price will attract buyers, and in turn create competition!
-With a low asking price, you’ll start to get plenty of offers and if there’s enough interested parties, this will result in a bidding war.
+The low asking price will attract buyers, and in turn, create competition!
+With a low asking price, you’ll start to get plenty of offers and if there are enough interested parties, this will result in a bidding war.

 Now the offers are rolling in and skyrocketing!
 With some luck, you’ll reach your goal of selling your home for what it’s worth, or at least quite close to it!
 Potentially, even more.

-Obviously, there is some risk involved, such as the current market and the competition of houses for sale in the area.
-You could end up selling for less than you anticipated, in which case you’ll have to decide if the speed of which you sell is more important than the return.
+Obviously, there is some risk involved, such as the current market and the competition for houses for sale in the area.
+You could end up selling for less than you anticipated, in which case you’ll have to decide if the speed at which you sell is more important than the return.

 How to Reduce Your Listing Price